 - If a student lives in a dorm style residence hall with a common bathroom for a group of rooms, the residence hall will clean.
 However, we recommend students wipe down services before and after use.

 - The Middlebury Center in Madrid, the Sede Prim, will be reconfigured to allow for social distancing.
-Space capacity has been reduced, and we will indicate traffic flow within the center to avoid unintentional crowding.
+Space capacity has been reduced to avoid unintentional crowding.

 - While staff will be cleaning throughout the day, students should also wipe down spaces and items they use.

-- Students should always have their “COVID Kit” with them when they leave their homes: a bag/small case with at least 1 or 2 extra face covers (most should be changed every 4 hours), tissues, hand sanitizer and a water bottle (fountains are currently out of service).
+- Students should always have their “COVID Kit” with them when they leave their homes: a bag/small case with at least 1 or 2 extra face coverings (most should be changed every 4 hours), tissues, hand sanitizer and a water bottle.

 - Establishments (bars, restaurants, museums, shops, etc.) have limited their capacity and hours they may open.
 For example, restaurants must limit the number of people per table.

-- When there are high numbers of contagion, the city or neighborhoods may “close down” and confined and all non-essential establishments (bars, restaurants, gyms, libraries, museums, theaters, etc.) are closed for an extended period of time.
+- When there are high numbers of contagion, the city or neighborhoods may “close down” and be residents may be confined to a specific geographic area if they do not have a compelling argument for leaving.

 - International travel is strongly discouraged and may be prohibited by the local government depending on the destination.
-There are requirements and restrictions regarding arrival in other EU countries as well as return to Spain.
-Students must inform program staff if they intend to travel overnight and students will be required to fill out a detailed questionnaire to register all travel.
+There are requirements and restrictions regarding arrival in other EU countries as well as returning to Spain.
+Students must inform program staff if they intend to travel overnight and students will be required to complete a detailed questionnaire to register all travel.

 - Students will be required to follow travel advisories.
 If Spain/Comunidad de Madrid has recommended to limit travel, students may not travel.